opsfolio/resource-surveillance-commons/service/diabetes-research-hub/README.md

    ## Try it out in this repo (if you're developing SQL scripts)

+   **Note**: Reference sample files can be found in the repository folder:
+   /service/diabetes-research-hub/study-files-multiple-cgmtracing.zip

    First prepare the directory with sample files and copy to this folder:

    ```bash